 Was the respected doctor a clandestine hero fighting for national liberty or a deviant using dire domestic circumstances to his advantage?
 One thing is for certain: The police and the Nazis both wanted to get their hands on Dr. Marcel Petiot to find out the truth.

-The Townhouse Massacre is a chilling and gripping account of one of the most brutal and gruesome true crime stories in American history.
-Ryan Green’s riveting narrative draws the listener into the real-life horror experienced by the victims and has all the elements of a classic thriller.
+Doctor Satan is a chilling account of Dr. Marcel Petiot and one of the most disturbing true crime stories in French history.
+Ryan Green’s riveting narrative draws the listener into the real-live horror experienced by the victims and has all the elements of a classic thriller.

-Caution: This audiobook contains descriptive accounts of abuse and violence.
-If you are especially sensitive to this material, it might be advisable not to listen to this book.Continue reading “Audiobook Review: The Townhouse Massacre’ by Ryan Green”
+CAUTION: This book contains descriptive accounts of torture, abuse, and violence.
+If you are especially sensitive to this material, it might be advisable not to listen any further.Continue reading “Audiobook Review: Doctor Satan, by Ryan Green”